jrkerns/pylinac/docs/source/planar_imaging.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

-* The phantom must not be touching any image edges.
+* The phantom must not be touching or close to any image edges.

 **Pre-Analysis**

-* **Determine phantom location** -- The Leeds phantom is found by searching for the circular metal ring near the edge of the phantom.
-The image is converted to binary based on an initial threshold.
-If a ring-like structure is found then the center of the ring is determined as the phantom center.
-If the ring structure was not found the image is iteratively converted to binary again with a slightly higher threshold until the structure is found.
+* **Determine phantom location** -- The Leeds phantom is found by performing a canny edge detection algorithm to the image.
+The thin structures found are sifted by finding appropriately-sized ROIs.
+  This may include the outer phantom edge and the metal ring just inside.
+The average central position of the circular ROIs is set as the phantom center.
-* **Determine phantom angle** -- To find the rotational angle of the phantom, a similar process is employed.
-  The original image is converted to binary and the lead square is iteratively searched for by looking for an appropriately-sized and solid square ROI.
-Once found, the angle between the phantom center and lead square provides the baseline angle.
+* **Determine phantom angle** -- To find the rotational angle of the phantom, a similar process is employed, but square-like features are searched for in the edge detection image.
+Because there are two square areas, the ROI with the highest attenuation (lead) is chosen.
+The angle between the phantom center and the lead square center is set as the angle.
 * **Determine rotation direction** -- The phantom might be placed upside down.
 To keep analysis consistent, a circular profile is sampled at the radius of the low contrast ROIs starting at the lead square.
 Peaks are searched for on each semicircle.
 The side with the most peaks is the side with the higher contrast ROIs.
+  Analysis is always done counter-clockwise.
+If the ROIs happen to be clockwise, the image is flipped left-right and angle/center inverted.

 **Analysis**